intel-gpu/intel-gpu-i915-backports/docs/README_vanilla.md

 Please note that DKMS installation will skip if the kernel headers are not installed.

-In case of an issue with the latest kernel, please install the kernel version mentioned in version file for appropriate OS version.
+In case of any issue with the latest kernel, please install the kernel version mentioned in [version](../versions) file for the appropriate OS version.

 ### Binary package creation:
 Creation of binary rpm or debian can be done using the below command.
-By default it will use the header of booted kernel, However it can be pointed to other headers via optional KLIB and KLIB_BUILD arguments.
+By default it will use the header of the booted kernel, However it can be pointed to other headers via optional KLIB and KLIB_BUILD arguments.

 ```
 $ make KLIB=<Header Path> KLIB_BUILD=<Header Path>/build/ <Binary Package Target>